A Brief History of Sex Toys

 Sold as a household medical device — well before the electric iron.

 This is where things get wild.
-In the Victorian era, doctors used vibrators — yes, mechanical vibrators — to “treat” women diagnosed with hysteria, a catch-all diagnosis for everything from stress to sexual frustration.
+In the Victorian era, doctors used mechanical vibrators to “treat” women diagnosed with hysteria — a catch-all for everything from stress to sexual frustration.
 These early machines were large, powered by steam or electricity, and often used in medical offices.
-It wasn’t until 1902 that the first electric vibrator was patented for home use — and it actually hit the market before the electric iron.
+By 1902, the first electric vibrator for home use was patented — it actually hit the market before the electric iron.
 Priorities, right?

 The Modern Sex Toy Revolution